 Adds memory contents from start address to end address (inclusive) and displays 16-bit sum.
-The result may exceed 16 bits, but only the low 16-bits are displayed.
+This is a simple 8-bit accumulation, with carry, so the result can be more than 8 bits.
+Only the low 16-bits of the result are displayed.
 This should match the checksum generated by many EPROM programmers.
-CS can also be used to check how reliable EPROM memory reads are by repeating the command and comparing the results.